SamWindell/Signet/docs/usage.md

 The entire folder of different mic positions can be processed in a single command.
 For a simpler version of this option, see --authority-file.

 `--authority-file TEXT`
-"Rather than process each file individually, process all of the files in an identical manner based on a single authority file.
+Rather than process each file individually, process all of the files in an identical manner based on a single authority file.
 This takes 1 argument: the name (without folders or extension) of the file that should be the authority.

 This is the same as --sample-sets, but just takes a single filename for all of the files (rather than allowing multiple sets to be identified using a regex pattern